 Drawbacks of refinancing into a 15-year mortgage

-When you refinance from a 30-year, fixed-rate mortgage to a 15-year home loan, you pay a lower interest rate and you save a lot in interest payments.
-Read more about the advantages of refinancing from a 30-year loan to a 15-year loan.
-But a 15-year mortgage has 2 major drawbacks compared to a 30-year loan for the same amount:
+When you refinance from a 30-year fixed-rate mortgage to a 15-year home loan, you pay a lower interest rate and save a lot in interest payments.
+But a 15-year mortgage has two major drawbacks compared with a 30-year loan for the same amount: